disturbed-mystic1/fastaisetup/README.md

 # fastaisetup
 A short setup for fastai

-A walkthrough of git setup
+Hi this is a  walkthrough of git setup